 Dr. Falk’s findings reinforce our belief that out-of-school time (OST) opportunities are essential to cultivating a student’s interests and passions.
-This research is grounded in the power of free-choice learning, which encourages students to have more choice and control in learning about topics which align with their natural interests.
+This research is grounded in the power of free-choice learning, which encourages students to have more choice and control in learning about topics that align with their natural interests.

 Applying the Camp Invention Takeaways to other OST Programs

 The findings from Dr. Falk’s Camp Invention research can be applied to other OST programs.
-The essential elements to incorporate into OST programs are to give youth more choice and control over personalizing their experience to better accommodate different personalities and learning styles; and to provide ongoing experience and support for entrepreneurial and STEM activities for children.
+The essential elements to incorporate into OST programs are to give youth more choice and control over personalizing their experience to better accommodate different personalities and learning styles, and to provide ongoing experience and support for entrepreneurial and STEM activities for children.

 The Camp Invention Impact